 ♦ Publication Fee for International Authors

 Non-Iranian authors should pay 300 € for the publication of their accepted manuscripts.
 (For the time being there is no possibility of fast reviewing and publication).

-A copy of the payment receipt should be sent to the IJB email address( email@example.com) and email address( firstname.lastname@example.org) then uploaded on the IJB website (Please mention your manuscript ID on the receipt).
+Please send a copy of the payment receipt to this email: firstname.lastname@example.org and upload it on the IJB website (Please mention your manuscript ID on the receipt).

 ♦Publication Fee for Iranian َAuthors